Why are quadratic normal volatility models analytically tractable?: Semistatic hedging

 \end{prop} \begin{proof} We observe that $Z = \{Z_t\}_{t \geq 0}$, defined by $Z_t := X_t/L$ for all $t \geq 0$, is a stopped QNV process with a polynomial of the form $P(z) = e z^2 + e_2 z + e$ and satisfies $Z_0 = 1$.
 Thus, we can assume, without loss of generality, that $L=1$.
 Now, \eqref{E Qe}, with $H = h(X_T)$, yields, for the F\"ollmer measure $\widehat{\Q}$ corresponding to $X$, that

 where the second equality follows from observing that $1/X$ has the same distribution under $\widehat{\Q}$ as $X$ has under $\Q$; see Proposition~\ref{P closedness}.
-This shows \eqref{E_zr_sym} and the other parts of the statement follow from it directly. \end{proof}
+This shows \eqref{E_zr_sym}, and the other parts of the statement follow from it directly. \end{proof}

-\begin{remark}[Alternative proof of Proposition~\ref{P complexsymmetry}] The last statement can also directly be shown without relying on the F\"ollmer measure.
+\begin{remark}[Alternative proof of Proposition~\ref{P complexsymmetry}] Proposition~\ref{P complexsymmetry} can also directly be shown without relying on the F\"ollmer measure.
 For this, we again assume $L=1$ and define the sequences of processes $X^n$ ($X^{1/n}$) by stopping $X$ as soon as it hits $n$ ($1/n$) for all $n \in \N$.
-We then observe that Girsanov's Theorem \citep[Theorem~VIII.1.4 of][]{RY} implies for all $\epsilon > 0$ and all Borel sets $A_\epsilon \subset (\epsilon, \infty)$
+We then observe that Girsanov's theorem \citep[Theorem~VIII.1.4 of][]{RY} implies for all $\epsilon > 0$ and all Borel sets $A_\epsilon \subset (\epsilon, \infty)$

 Now, we first let $n$ go to $\infty$ and then $\epsilon$ to zero and obtain that

 for all Borel sets $A$, which again yields \eqref{E_zr_sym}. \end{remark}